chandupriya31/erp-frontend/README.md

 **Enquiry**

-* From the product view page customer can directly be navigated to Add Enquiry Page ❗To avoid unnecessary confusion product name and company are prefilled
+* From the product view page customer can directly be navigated to Add Enquiry Page.\
+❗To avoid unnecessary confusion product name and company are prefilled
 * Add the mobile number
 * Add the quantity required